urbanrotnik/scinote-api-v1-docs/source/includes/_tasks.md

-TEAM_ID | The ID of the team to retrieve projects from PROJECT_ID | The ID of the project to retrieve experiments from EXPERIMENT_ID | The ID of the experiment to retrieve tasks from TASK_ID | The ID of the task to retrieve User Task entities from ID | The ID of the User Task entity to retrieve
+TEAM_ID | The ID of the team to retrieve projects from PROJECT_ID | The ID of the project to retrieve experiments from EXPERIMENT_ID | The ID of the experiment to retrieve tasks from TASK_ID | The ID of the task to retrieve User Task relations from ID | The ID of the User Task relation to retrieve

 ## Get Task Tags from a specific Task